Decorative Painting Techniques

 Step 2.
 Paint a Base Coat

-Using a paintbrush or roller, apply a coat of True Value EasyCare® eggshell finish paint in a color of your choice.
+Using a paintbrush or roller, apply a coat of True Value EasyCare® Ultra Premium eggshell-finish paint and primer in-one in a color of your choice.
 Allow the wall to dry completely for at least 24 hours before painting a new coat.

 Step 3.
 Start Rolling